ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

   The relative path of the script is converted to a full path using the [PEB Application Directory](./doc/application-directory.md) as a root folder.
 PEB does not check filename extensions or shebang lines of Perl scripts.
 Scripts without filename extensions can also be used.

 * **stdoutFunction**
-  ``function`` executed by PEB every time data is available on the STDOUT of a Perl script
+  ``function`` executed by PEB every time data is available on the STDOUT of the Perl script
   The only parameter passed to the ``stdoutFunction`` is the STDOUT ``String``.

   An example of a ``stdoutFunction`` displaying immediately STDOUT data: